thesonyman/BitBot/src/robot/README.md

 ## Controller
 The controller will call and command other components describe.
 Doesn't take

-## Catcher
-The catcher will be the main interface between the different APIs and the robot

 ## Strategies
 Strategies types possibly applied by the bot while taking a decision